Booking Terms & Conditions

 13. Passports and Visas.

-UK and Irish Nationals – A full valid passport (valid for at least six months after your planned return) is required for all tours featured.
+UK, Irish and US Nationals – A full valid passport (valid for at least six months after your planned return) is required for all tours featured.
 It is important that the first name and surname on the air ticket matches those on the passport, otherwise the passenger may not be able to travel and any applicable insurance will be ineffective.

 Israel and Palestine – Visas are required for travel and are issued free of charge on arrival.